 Tax Increment Financing (TIF) is a tool to finance public improvements within a defined area.
 The improvements should enhance the environment and attract new investment.
 The statutes governing tax increment financing are in Chapter 311 of the Texas Tax Code, more information can be found on the Texas Comptroller website.

 A municipality makes an area eligible for tax increment financing by designating a reinvestment zone, also called a tax increment reinvestment zone (TIRZ) or a tax increment financing (TIF) zone.
 Costs of selected public improvements outlined in the zone’s project and financing plan may be paid by current or future tax revenue flowing from redeveloped or appreciated real property valued in the zone.
 The additional tax dollars generated by the growth of real property value in the zone are called the tax increment.
 These dollars flow to a fund for a specified number of years.
 Money flowing into the fund each year is spent according to an approved plan and in accordance with agreements in place with participating governmental units.

-The Robinson City Council adopted an ordinance on December 3, 2019, which designated Reinvestment Zone No. One.
+The Robinson City Council adopted ordinance 2019-037 on December 3, 2019, which designated Reinvestment Zone No. One.
 A board of directors for the Zone was created with the adoption of the TIRZ.
 The Board shall consist of seven (7) members comprised of City Council members from Places 1 through 6 and the Mayor.